juliandehne/whowhatwhy/README.md

 # What makes this project different

-Normally, django us used as a tool to create a business website.
-Here, it is interlaced with the bot development and the man-in-the-loop expriments!
+Normally, django is used as a tool to create a business website.
+Here, it is interlaced with the bot development and the precursory man-in-the-loop experiments!

 # Getting started